ShivamTripathi028/rak-chatbot-backend/product-categories/meshtastic/wismesh-base/datasheet-va.md

 **RAK19026 VA** is a **WisBlock Base Board** that connects **WisBlock IO** and **WisBlock Modules**.
 It provides the power supply and interconnection to the modules attached to it.
 Different to other WisBlock Base Boards, it has no Core Slot for a WisBlock Core module.
 Instead, it has a WisDuo RAK4630 integrated as its MCU.
 Beside of the MCU, a GNSS module and acceleration sensor are as well on the Base Board.
 Similar to other WisBlock Base Boards, it has three slots B-D for WisBlock modules.
 The WisBlock modules are attached to the top or bottom side of the RAK19026 VA.
-The Slot D holds modules up to 23 mm in size, while slots B to C support 10 mm WisBlock modules.
+The Slot D holds modules up to 23&nbsp;mm in size, while slots B to C support 10&nbsp;mm WisBlock modules.
 In addtion it has one IO slot for WisBlock IO modules.

 For convenience, there is a USB-C connector that is connected directly to WisDuo MCU’s USB port.
 It can be used for uploading firmware or serial communication.
 The USB-C connector is also used as a battery charging port.